khakhalin/robowh/README.md

-# robowh
+# Robotic Warehouse - A sketch

-A conceptual sketch of a robotic warehouse
+This is a draft of a robotic warehouse simulator.